 - Test-takers 16 and 17 years old must meet additional criteria.
 They need permission from their school districts and hold parental consent.

 - Applicants cannot already hold a high school or equivalent diploma.

 - Applicants cannot be registered for another educational program.

 - There is NO South Dakota residency requirement.

-The GED subtests are measured on a 100-200 scale where 145 is the passing score.
-A score between 145 and 164 indicates HS equivalency, a 165-174 score indicates college-readiness, and a score between 175 and 200 will additionally result in extra college credits.
+The four GED subtests are measured on a 100-200 scale where 145 is the passing score.
+A score between 145 and 164 indicates high school equivalency, a 165-174 score indicates college readiness, and a score between 175 and 200 will additionally result in extra college credits.

 The GED diploma is all across North America accepted just like a regular high school diploma by employers and schools of higher education.
 Holders of the GED degree will surely qualify for better jobs and they can go on with their academic education in university or college.

 How to prepare for the GED and HiSET tests